rongbangye/JobedIn/README.md

 # Demo
+:movie_camera:

 # Installation
-To use this application for your own purposes: Clone the GitHub repository, and install all the dependencies, with```npm install```, on the integrated terminal install all the dependencies.
+:floppy_disk: To use this application for your own purposes: Clone the GitHub repository, and install all the dependencies, with```npm install```, on the integrated terminal install all the dependencies.
 Create your .env file and type in: ``` DB_NAME='jobedin_db' DB_USER='yourusername' DB_PW='yourpassword' ```
 In the integrated terminal, seed ```npm run seed``` and start using ```npm start``` app will run at localhost3001.

 # Dependencies
+:pushpin:
 - express
 - Express-session
 - express-handlebars